toralf/torutils/README.md

 ```

 The upload is made by [node_exporter](https://github.com/prometheus/node_exporter).
-To scrape metrics of local Tor relays I configured Prometheus in this way:
+To scrape metrics of Tor relays I configured Prometheus in this way:

 ```yaml
    - job_name: "<node_exporter hostname>"